bordoley/RxApp/README.md

 is attempting to log the user in, you typically will display a progress indicator to the user to indicate that the applications is busy and attempting to complete the login process.

-## A Quick Overview of traditional MVVM
+## A quick overview of traditional MVVM

 In traditional .NET MVVM applications, view models expose public mutable properties and ICommands, and notify of property changes by implementing the INotifyPropertyChanged interface.
 The UI framework